The Surprising Revolt at the Most Liberal College in the Country

 Two days later, a video circulated showing freshmen in the lecture hall admonishing protesters.
 When a few professors get into a heated exchange with RAR leaders, an African American freshman in the front row stands up and raises his arms: “This is a classroom!
 This is not the place!
 Right now we are trying to learn!
 We’re the freshman students!”
 The room erupts with applause.

 I caught up with that student, whose name is Pax.
 “This is a weird year to be a freshman,” he sighed.
-Pax is very mild-mannered, so I asked what made him to snap into action that morning.
+Pax is very mild-mannered, so I asked what made him snap into action that morning.
 “It felt like both sides [RAR and faculty] weren’t paying attention to the freshmen class, as it being our class,” he replied.
 “They started yelling over the freshmen.
 It was very much like we weren’t people to them—that we were just a body to use.”

 Next I met the student who shot the video.
 A sophomore from India, he serves as a mentor for international students.
 (He asked not to be identified by name.)
 “A lot of them told me how disappointed they were—that they traveled such a long distance to come to this school, and worked so hard to get to this school, and their first lecture was canceled,” he said.
 He also recalled the mood last year for many students of color like himself: “There was very much a standard opinion you had to have [about RAR], otherwise people would look at you funny, and some people would say stuff to you—a lot of people were called ‘race traitors.’”